-Understanding your vehicle's dashboard warning lights ensures you’ll know when there is a fault.
-Whether you're new to driving, or want to brush up on your car dashboard symbols, this guide will help.
+Understanding your car dashboard lights ensures you’ll know when there is a fault.
+Whether you're new to driving, or want to brush up on your car dashboard symbols, this car dashboard guide will help.

 Traffic light system: Red, yellow, and green